US School Violence Fast Facts - KESQ

 US Timeline (selected only)

 September 4, 2024 – Apalachee High School – Winder, Georgia.
 Two students and two teachers are killed and nine others injured in a shooting.
-The suspected gunman, 14-year-old Colt Gray, is arrested and later charged with four counts of felony murder and could face life in prison if convicted.
+The shooter, 14-year-old Colt Gray, is arrested and later charged with four counts of felony murder and could face life in prison.

 January 4, 2024 – Perry High School – Perry, Iowa.
 Dylan Butler, 17, fatally shoots a sixth grade student and wounds five other people.
 The wounded include four students and the school’s principal.
 Butler dies from a self-inflicted gunshot wound.